mandober/debrief.cs/cs.glossary.md

 ## Tail-Recursion Elimination
 A function is said to be tail-recursive if the last operation performed in its body is a bare recursive call (without further touching the result of the call).
 Such a recursive function does not need the previous stack frames since it leaves nothing there (don't touch the results of the call part - you may only return it, nothing else).
 This opens up the possibility to optimize away such functions by converting them into a iterative version, e.g. a (bounded) loop computation.

+## Thread-safe
+A process/thread is considered thread-safe if its internal state remains consistent when interrupted by other processes/threads (that could potentially mutate its state); it is re-entrant-safe: pausing and resuming it, as well as restarting it, or starting a few of its instances, does not confuse it, it is resillient to fuckuppery.

 ## Token
 Tokens are primitive productions in the grammar defined by regular, non-recursive, language.